 The CEM program focuses on the complex interactions between people and our oceans.
 Students gain a scientifically rigorous understanding of the physical and biological environments and processes along coasts and learn to assess how human activities affect—and are affected by—these vital environments.
-CEM is one of eight available concentrations in the two-year residential Master of Environmental Management (MEM) program.
+CEM is one of seven available concentrations in the two-year residential Master of Environmental Management (MEM) program.

 With a dual emphasis on science and policy, the CEM program equips students to become scientifically informed professionals in fields such as coastal policy and management, research, and advocacy.
 The Duke Marine Laboratory provides an ideal setting for the study of natural and social scientific phenomena in the coastal and marine environment, and for interaction with coastal and marine constituencies and policy makers in the application of science to policy.
 Students enjoy a small class size, a low faculty-student ratio and access to world-class marine research facilities.

 CEM students emphasize subjects such as marine conservation biology and policy, fisheries management, marine protected area management, coastal zone management, water quality management and coastal processes.
 Your faculty advisor will help you select core courses, quantitative courses, electives and a master’s project topic that fit your interests and career goals.

 Most CEM students spend their first year at our campus in Durham taking courses in ecology, natural resource economics, environmental policy and methodological skills.
 The second year is typically spent at the Duke Marine Laboratory in Beaufort, NC, where students prepare their master’s project and take courses specific to the coastal and marine environment.

 Common concentration areas that CEM students can pursue are:

 • Management of Protected Species and Critical Habitats